 - Russian buttercream - also known as ‘condensed milk buttercream’.
 It is one of my favourites because it is just so unbelievably easy, takes less than 10 minutes to make and has the most delicious buttery, caramel flavour without being overly sweet.
 All you do is mix together softened butter with condensed milk and your choice of flavours (vanilla extract and a pinch of salt are my go-tos but you can make chocolate and fruit versions too).

-- German buttercream - this is a really rich and decadent option which starts by making a crème pâtissière (with egg yolks, cream, cornflower, sugar, and vanilla extract), then allowing it to cool before whisking in butter.
+- German buttercream - this is a really rich and decadent option which starts by making a crème pâtissière (with egg yolks, cream, cornflower, sugar, and vanilla extract).
+Then allow it to cool before whisking in butter.
 It tastes like a very light, buttery custard but is more complex to make.

 - Italian buttercream - this is considered one of the most complex, but also most stable, buttercreams.
 It is made by drizzling hot sugar syrup into whisked egg whites, before gradually adding butter to form a buttercream.
 It has a pure white colour, gives a melt-in-the-mouth texture and has the most delicious sweet, slightly buttery, flavour.